robertsfynn/portfolio/src/pages/artifier.md

 item: 2
 isMobile: false
 ---

-The idea was to create a simple landing page, that uses animations to look modern and inviting.

-Because Wordpress seemed overkill for such a simple page, I decided to use Gatsby with the Netlify CMS, to use the benefits of Gatsby but still have a CMS to let the client make easy changes.

-The page also uses parallax scrolling and Lottie to have a really nice logo animation to really stand out.
+The basic idea of the client was a simple landing page, which should be designed modern and minimalistic.
+Apart from a given design, I could decide for myself how the page would be implemented.
+I decided to use Gatsby and Netlify CMS because Wordpress seemed a bit too complex for such a simple landing page.
+This enabled me to take advantage of Gatsby and still offer the client the possibility to make changes easily and independently afterwards.

+Furthermore, I used parallax scrolling on the page and added an appealing animation of the logo based on Lottie, which gives an inviting user experience.